NIVANorge/Mobius2/docs/datafiledocs/xlsx_format.md

 In the easiest example, the header is just the first row and contains the names of some input series.
 The names have to start in cell B1 and continue along row 1 with one column per name.
 All names should be formatted as text (this is usually automatic).

 In the data block, column A must be filled with dates, and can not have any empty cells between dates.
-This does not mean that dates must be consecutive (or even sequential), only that you can't have a row that does not start with a date.
+This does not mean that dates must be consecutive (or even sequential), only that you can't have a data row that does not start with a date.

 ![Simple setup](../img/datafiles/simple.png)